CZ-NIC/yangson/docs/schema.rst

 * :exc:`NonexistentSchemaNode`: A schema node doesn't exist.
 * :exc:`BadSchemaNodType`: A schema node is of a wrong type.
 * :exc:`BadLeafrefPath`: A leafref path is incorrect.
+* :exc:`RawDataError`: Abstract exception class for errors in raw data.
+* :exc:`RawMemberError`: Object member in raw data doesn't exist in the schema.
+* :exc:`RawTypeError`: Raw data value is of incorrect type.
 * :exc:`ValidationError`: Abstract exeption class for instance validation errors.
 * :exc:`SchemaError`: An instance violates a schema constraint, see :term:`schema error`.
 * :exc:`SemanticError`: An instance violates a semantic rule, see :term:`semantic error`.